OTA-Insight/djangosaml2idp/docs/index.rst

 djangosaml2idp implements the Identity Provider side of the SAML2 protocol with Django.
 It builds on top of PySAML2_, is compatible with Python 2/3 and all current supported Django versions.

+This is a brand new package and I will develop it along with our (company) need for features.
+Any contributions, feature requests, proposals, ideas ... are welcome!

 .. _PySAML2: https://github.com/rohe/pysaml2/